jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 Mamet contrasts counter-cultural buildings with his own.
 Built two hundred years ago by hand and with no nails, he says it'll stand for another two hundred years because it was made by craftsman with respect for "wood, weather, and human domestic requirements".

 This is the basic premise of the chapter, and indeed book.
-That just like architecture, storytelling has a natural construction which is often countered by a creator's impulses.
+That just like architecture, storytelling has a natural construction which is often countered by a person's impulses.
 However making anything has natural rules a person should learn about.
 For roof's that those lessons are "understand[ing] a little bit about the effects of gravity and the effects of precipitation".
-It's the creator's job to master these natural rules and not suppose they're smarter than Nature.
+It's person's job to master these natural rules and not suppose they're impulses are more important.

 Mamet says again, the purpose of a story is a hero who wants something, and the drama is finding out if she'll get it.
 That means every shot has to be a stepping stone in the journey.
 Signs, dubbed words, or anything supposedly "artistically interesting" is, like counter cultural buildings, unnatural.
-The only thing the audience cares about-and what the writer/director has to create-is a story about a person rising to the occation and fighting to solve a new found problem.
+The only thing the audience cares about-and what the writer/director has to create-is a story about a person rising to the occasion and fighting to solve a new found problem.

 As for any other motives Mamet says their impossible to achieve with drama; "the nature of the dramatic art [is to] to tell a story.
 That's all it's good for.
 People have tried for centuries to use drama to change people's lives, to influence, to comment, to express themselves.
 It doesn't work.
 It might be nice if it worked for those things, but it doesn't.
 The only thing the dramatic form is good for is telling a story."